 It also becomes difficult to manage multiple customizations when all changes are placed inside one file.
 That is why using a snippet manager from the WordPress admin panel is often a safer and more practical solution.

-1. Use a Dedicated Snippet Plugin
+The Safer Way: Use a Dedicated PHP Snippet Manager

-2. Add Only Tested PHP Code
+2. Add only tested PHP code

 Before saving any PHP snippet, make sure the code is tested and suitable for your current WordPress setup.
 Even a small syntax mistake can cause problems, so it is always better to use clean and verified code.

-3. Start with Small Customizations
+3. Start with small customizations

 If you are new to PHP snippets, begin with simple changes such as adding a small custom function or modifying a WordPress behavior in a limited way.
 This reduces risk and makes troubleshooting easier if something does not work as expected.

-4. Keep Snippets Organized
+4. Keep snippets organized

 One of the biggest advantages of managing snippets from the admin panel is organization.
 You can keep each PHP function separate, review them later, and avoid mixing many unrelated customizations in one file.

-5. Enable or Disable Snippets Easily
+5. Enable or disable snippets easily

 A good snippet manager lets you turn snippets on or off instantly.
 This is much safer than deleting code manually from theme files because you can quickly disable a problematic snippet without losing your saved work.

-6. Avoid Theme Dependency
+6. Avoid theme dependency

 When you place custom code inside a theme file, those changes may disappear if you switch themes later.
 Managing PHP snippets separately from the theme helps keep your custom functions more flexible and easier to maintain.